SpicyPepe/CTF-Writeups/README.md

 # Christian Motu
 ## CTF Write Ups

+#### LinkedIn: [linkedin.com/in/christian-motu][1]
 ### WriteUps from challenges during capture the flag security rooms & competitions.
-### Below is the list of challenges and links to folder
+### Below is the list of challenges and links to the relevant rooms.
-#### LinkedIn: [linkedin.com/in/christian-motu][1]

 * [TryHackMe][2]
   * [HackPark][3]